enckse/pyxstitch/README.md

 ### syntax/lexer

-by default it will use just a text (no syntax) if piped/stdin is used, that can be changed, so
+by default pyxstitch will use just a text lexer (no syntax) if piped/stdin is used, that can be changed, so
 ```
 cat test.py | pyxstich
 ```